phoenixframework/phoenix_guides/B_adding_pages.md

 ###A New Route

-Routes map unique http verb/path pairs to controller/action pairs which will handle them.
+Routes map unique HTTP verb/path pairs to controller/action pairs which will handle them.
 Phoenix generates a router file for us in new applications at `web/router.ex`.
 This is where we will be working for this section.

 The route for our "Welcome to Phoenix!" page from the previous Up And Running Guide looks like this.
 ```elixir